Everyone loves to go on holiday. However, a new trend has been emerging where holiday-goers throw some world-class training in the mix.

 “People should bring plenty of clean clothes for both training and life outside the gym.
 Check the weather so you have appropriate attire for the climate and season,” Carlo-Clauss says.
 “Some camps will have equipment you can borrow, but it is usually pretty beat-up and nasty.
 I would definitely recommend bringing your own equipment, or pack light and buy new gear when you arrive.
 If you are a serious BJJ player, I would recommend bringing at least two gis so that you will always have a fresh one while the other is being washed.”

-Also, you won’t be living in a jungle, as some people may have that misconception.
-These gyms are based in towns or cities that have nearby stores, which sell toiletries and medicine.
+Also, you will not be living in a jungle, as some people may have that misconception.
+These gyms are based in towns or cities that have nearby stores that sell toiletries and medicine.
 There are also laundromats where you can get your clothes cleaned, which is essential for killing bacteria and smelling fresh.
-After all, “nobody wants to partner up with the stinky guy/girl in class.”
+After all, nobody wants to partner up with the stinky person in the class.